InfernalWAVE/GD_Spectrogram/README.md

 NOTE:
 it generates the capture on exit_tree right now, so that means you have to close the app with the X on the window for it to work.
 Pressing the stop debugging button doesnt trigger the signal.
 You can bind this to anything, I was just lazy for prototyping.
 It starts capture as soon as you press play.

-also, the mel-scale and MFCCs implementstions may not be perfect. i didnt do any actual validation, just worked off of how librosa does things.
+also, the mel-scale and MFCCs implementations may not be perfect. i didnt do any actual validation, just worked off of how librosa does things.

 This software is released under the MIT Licenses, see LICENSE for more information.